-The island is also home to a wealth of wildlife.
-National parks and reserves protect more than a third of the island, and close-up critter encounters with animals such as Australian sea lions, koalas, penguins, and the island's namesake marsupials are one of the top attractions.
+National parks and reserves protect more than a third of the island, and close-up encounters with animals such as Australian sea lions, koalas, echidnas, penguins, and the island's namesake marsupials are among the top things to do on Kangaroo Island.

 See also: Where to Stay in Kangaroo Island